Direct VPC egress with a VPC network

 You can also specify more configuration, such as environment variables or memory limits.

-2. Deploy the new service by running the following command:
+3. Create or update the service using the following command:

 gcloud run services replace service.yaml